 The latency of 4G networks is around 50ms or one-twentieth of a second.
 This is fast enough that most users wouldn’t recognise a delay, but not fast enough to operate high speed equipment remotely.
 It takes roughly 10ms for light signals registered in the human eye to reach the brain.

 5G networks have an average latency of around 10ms.
 From a data transmission point of view, that puts it roughly on par with the speed of the human eye.
 The autonomous and remote operation of machines like trucks, cranes and straddle carriers is limited by the latency of available networks.
-5G removes those limits and makes signal transfer as quick as if there was a human operating the equipment.
+5G removes those limits and makes it possible for signals to transfer as quickly as if there was a human operating the equipment.

 4G supports around 4,000 devices per square kilometre.
 It is often the case that when tens of thousands of people go to a concert or sporting event, the mobile network goes down or becomes incredibly slow.
 This is because the network cannot support the volume of devices trying to access the internet.